gustavofpereira/ddd-cs-app/README.md

 </h2>

 <p>
 This repository was created as part of bootcamp "Decola Dev <a href=https://www.avanade.com>Avanade</a> 2021" by Digital Innovation One with the objective to learn/improve DDD (Domain-Driven Design) skills.
-The task is to re-aarrange the class/project`s folders.
+The task is to re-arrange the classroom/project`s folders.
 </p>

 ![Aurora Project](https://repository-images.githubusercontent.com/128673011/f6ebdd80-b6da-11ea-94bb-9d141944b257)